BlackPythonDevs/blackpythondevs.github.io/CONTRIBUTING.md

 ## Discord Community

 Join the [Discord](https://discord.gg/XUc3tFqCT3)  to discuss suggested new features, possible bugs, enhancement in user experience, and any other aspects of the site.
-The comment section of each issue is our preferred method of communication as it retains conversations history for future contributors wanting to gain insights/updates on the topic in question, you can, however, inquire in the [#website] (https://linktochsnnel) channel in the Black Python Devs  Discord workspace.
+The comment section of each issue is our preferred method of communication as it retains conversations history for future contributors wanting to gain insights/updates on the topic in question, you can, however, inquire in the #community-discussion channel in the Black Python Devs  Discord workspace.

 # Contributing to Black Python Devs Projects